 Scott Trench lays out one of the most practical and actionable paths for financial independence.
 He encourages readers to focus on minimizing their biggest three expenses: housing, transportation, and food.
 Smart choices in these three categories will almost guarantee you a high savings rate, which can be funneled into investments.
 I like Scott’s aggressive approach toward investing (including investing in yourself).
 My only real deviation from Scott’s advice is that I am a huge fan of tax minimization using tax-advantaged accounts.
 But that is not a fundamental disagreement–it just reflects my stage in life.
 I look back at our past financial choices and have to resist kicking myself for not being as clever or aggressive as Scott was.
 Anyways, we all have something to learn from his example.

-This classic book uses data to characterize the traits common to most self-made millionaires.
-The message is clear and irrefutable: consistently living below your means is one of the surest ways to achieve financial independence.
-I recommend the audio version because I don’t find myself needing to revisit specific details in this book, but do enjoy listening to it to confirm my biases.
+This popular book characterizes the traits common to most self-made millionaires.
+The message is clear: consistently living below your means is will help you achieve financial independence.
+I recommend the audio version because I don’t find myself needing to revisit specific details in this book, but do enjoy listening to it.
+There are some flaws with the approach the book uses, which you can read about briefly here.

 This is a great book that I somewhat lump together (although slightly above) Dave Ramsey’s Total Money Makeover (below).